Day of the Dead

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Day of the Dead against these established plot points, we can identify how George A. Romero utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Day of the Dead within the horror genre.

 George A. Romero's Structural Approach